THE DOVER WAR MEMORIAL PROJECT

 Martin, V. D.

 Victor Douglas Martin, 6343610, was a Lance Sergeant in the 162nd (9th battalion Queen's Own Royal West Kent) Regiment, Royal Armoured Corps.
-He was 26 when he died on 6th April 1943, and is buried at Brompton Cemetery, London, Plot O, 192036.
+He was 26 when he died on 6 April 1943, and is buried at Brompton Cemetery, London.
+Plot O, Grave 192036

 Maxted, R.

-Richard L Maxted, C/JX140591, was a Leading Telegraphist in the Royal Navy, aboard the HMS Tamar.
-He was 24 when he died on 31st Ocotber 1942, and is buried in the Yokohama War Cemetery, Japan, Brit Sec KB 13
+Richard L Maxted, C/JX140591, was a Leading Telegraphist aboard HMS Tamar.
+He was 24 when he died as a POW at Osaka on 31 October 1942.
+He is buried in the Yokohama War Cemetery, Japan.
+British Section KB, Grave 13

-He was the son of Leonard and Amelia Maxted, from Great Missenden, Buckinghamshire.
+He was the "beloved son" son of Leonard and Amelia Maxted, from Great Missenden, Buckinghamshire, and brother of Rose

 Jack Raymond May, 48875, was a Flying Officer in the RAF, formerly from the Royal Sussex Regiment.
-He was 23 when he died on 8th April 1943, and is commemorated on the Ottawa Memorial, panel 2, column 2.
+He was 23 when he died on 8 April 1943, and is commemorated on the Ottawa Memorial, Canada.
+Panel 2, Column 2

 Merricks, L. F.

 Arthur George Miles, 1032404.
 He was a Bombardier in the Royal Artillery, in the 148 (The Bedfordshire Yeomanry) Field Regiment.
-He was 41 when he died on 21st September 1943.
-He is buried in the Chungkai War Cemetery, Thailand, 1 N 7
+He was 41 when he died on 21 September 1943.
+He is buried in the Chungkai War Cemetery, Thailand.
+1 N 7

 Milstead, W. H.

-He was the son of Albert and Emily Bessie Milsted, from Shepherdswell, near Dover, Kent.
+He was the youngest son of Albert and Emily Bessie Milsted, from West Court Farm Cottages, Shepherdswell, near Dover, Kent

 Miriams, J. L.